dotnet/dotNext/docs/features/core/sync.md

 }
 ```

-For more information check extension methods inside of [LockAcquisition](xref:DotNext.Threading.LockAcquisition) class.
+For more information check static methods inside the [Lock](xref:DotNext.Threading.Lock) class.